gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example deprecation
 -->

-### Setting number of threads with --parallel-threads
+### Setting number of threads with `--parallel-threads`

-Gradle still honors --parallel-threads for inter-project parallelization, but the method of specifying the number of worker threads will be changing in future releases.
+Gradle still honors `--parallel-threads` for inter-project parallelization, but the method of specifying the number of worker threads will be changing in future releases.
 As we add more parallelized work to Gradle, we need a more generic way of controlling the number of workers (threads, processes, etc) Gradle may use.

-If you were using --parallel-threads to enable parallel-project execution, please consider using just --parallel.
+If you were using `--parallel-threads` to enable parallel-project execution, please consider using just `--parallel`.

-If you were using StartParameter.getParallelThreadCount() to check if parallel-project execution was enabled, please consider using StartParameter.isParallelProjectExecutionEnabled().
+If you were using `StartParameter.getParallelThreadCount()` to check if parallel-project execution was enabled, please consider using `StartParameter.isParallelProjectExecutionEnabled()`.

 ### Changing a configuration after it has been resolved